-Contrary to a popular myth, metal detectors can and do detect aluminium.
+Contrary to popular myth, metal detectors can and do detect aluminium.
 Detecting aluminium and foil targets happen quite often by hobby metal detectorists.

 When you actually start thinking about it, you would be surprised how many trash items are made from aluminium.